The circumstances of living liver donation are quite different from kidney donation in that, in most cases, the potential recipient is your child.

 - Am I prepared to deal with the possible outcomes of the donation such as rejection of the organ, pain, and even death?

 - Am I comfortable with my motives for donation?
 Do I expect some sort of compensation or pay back for donating?

-- Do I feel sufficiently informed to make an educated decision?
+- Do I feel sufficiently educated to make an informed decision?

 - Am I up to it physically?
 Are there current aspects of my health that I know should keep me from donating?

 - Do I have a “support network”—family and friends—to help me through this process, or am I going it alone?

 - How will I feel if I am rejected as a consequence of the screening process?

 You also need to be prepared for the possibility that you will not qualify as a donor, which can be emotionally taxing to a parent if the intended recipient is your child.
 Various liver transplant centers report 50%-70% of potential donors are not accepted.

 The decision whether or not to donate ultimately rests with you alone.
 However, there are resources available to you to help you through the process.
 It is now becoming standard practice for a transplantation team to include a social worker or counselor.
 This person may interview you, asking questions, similar to those above, in an effort to assess your emotional and financial preparedness for living donation.
 This interview can be a time to explore your feelings with an independent third party.